 The first is to add them to a tray covered in parchment paper and bake for 20-25 minutes.
 The second is to pan fry the tofu in sesame oil.
 I personally prefer pan-frying, but if you want to keep this dish oil-free- try baking them instead!

-When it comes to vermicelli noodles, just follow the instructions on the package and run under cold water before using!
+When it comes to vermicelli noodles, just follow the instructions on the package and run under cold water before using them!

-Once the tofu is cooked and cooling, I prep a bowl with each ingredient I am using for my fresh rolls as well as a large bowl filled with lukewarm water.
+Once the tofu is cooked and cooling, I prep a bowl with each ingredient I am using for my veggie rice wraps as well as a large bowl filled with lukewarm water.
 This is super important to do ahead of time so that you can focus on filling & rolling the rice paper spring rolls vs. scrambling to find ingredients as you go.

 I prefer to add the lettuce first.
 I used a spring mix because I love the mix of flavors & textures, but any variety works here.

-Lastly add in the salt & pepper tofu and Thai basil.
-As you can see from the pictures, I like to place my tofu and Thai basil is different places on the rice paper wrapper as it helps to showcase them on the outside of the final wrapped roll.
+Lastly, add in the salt & pepper tofu and Thai basil.
+As you can see from the pictures, I like to place my tofu and Thai basil in different places in these vegetarian rice paper rolls so they both show on the outside once wrapped.

-Check out my video or the process shots below for a step by step guide on how to roll fresh rice paper spring rolls!
+Check out my video or the process shots below for a step-by-step guide on how to roll these spring rolls with tofu!

 Luckily this sauce is just five ingredients- Creamy (UNSALTED) peanut butter, soy sauce, lime juice, maple syrup, and sriracha.